Massage for Cancer Patients

 I worked as a massage therapist for 2 years in the Lynda Jackson Macmillan Centre, Mount Vernon, Northwood, London.
 I saw many patients for massage, aromatherapy, reiki and Indian Head massage.

-I worked as a reflexologist in cancer care from 2014-2019 seeing up to 18 patients a week at times.
+I worked as a reflexologist in cancer care for Penny Brohn UK from 2014-2019 seeing up to 18 patients a week at times.
 It is important that you give a full declaration of side effects, medications etc if you are considering massage therapy or another form of therapeutic support, in order that I can give you the best treatment.

-Additional training that I chose to undertake included additional diplomas and cpd to use my therapies in oncology.
+Additional training that I chose to undertake to support people with cancer include diplomas and cpd to deepen my knowledge and confidence in adapting therapies in oncology.

-Often, therapists are just not comfortable treating people with cancer, during or even after treatment has completed, for various reasons.
-But therapies at this time can be just what is needed to alleviate discomfort, to aid relaxation, to have some form of touch that is not medical.
+Often, therapists are just not comfortable or experienced in treating people with cancer, during or even after treatment has completed, for various reasons.
+Integrative therapies at this time can be just what is needed to alleviate discomfort by aiding relaxation, and to have some form of touch that is not medical.
 Sleep can be improved, mood can be lifted and emotional resilience can increase.
+Therapies can help to reduce stress, and may help to lessen the fatigue often associated with treatment for cancer.

 Speak to me today about how I can support you with massage or other therapies, whilst you are on treatment.
-The majority of times, there are no contraindications, perhaps only additional pillows or avoidance of the cancer sites.
+Therapies can be combined to suit your needs, and will always be tailored around your current treatment protocols if appropriate.

-Use the contact form, or email me on info@happysoles.net, and we can discuss your individual needs.
+Use the contact form, or email me on info@happysoles.net, and we can discuss your individual needs and book your first session.